srujan0403/GDP2_Project_Group3/Daily Updates.md

 ##### March 29th
 ###### Srujan Kumar Reddy Yeruva
 Worked on deploying our code on ngrok server to host our app locally

+###### Anjana Thanguturi
+Worked on GoogLeNet model.
+It is very slow processing So we are continuing with CNN model